madewithsalt/Workout-Calendar-Builder/README.md

 **Example Usage**

-	$ ruby p90x-csv.rb "April 16, 2012", "7:30 AM", "classic"
+	$ ruby workout-csv.rb "April 16, 2012", "7:30 AM", "p90x", "classic"

 It's a pretty stupid program.
-You have to use this order, and "classic" is the only thing supported right now.
+You have to use this order, and "classic" (or t25 alpha) is the only thing supported right now.

 #Adding the Calendar to Google